SAP-archive/SDK-ruby/README.md

 gem install Sapcai
 ```

 You can now use the sdk in your code.
+All you need is your bot's token.
+In case you have enabled our versioning feature in the settings of your bot, you can refer to our [versioning documentation](https://cai.tools.sap/docs/concepts/versioning) to learn how to select the appropriate token for you versions and environments.

 Using the entire SDK:
 ```ruby